A Guide to CBD Topicals: How to Choose the Right CBD Topical

 CBD oils for topical use are sold as creams, lotions, balms and other products that are blends of carrier oils, botanicals and various additional ingredients.
 Any product that is topical refers to something that is directly applied to the skin anywhere on the body.
-CBD (cannabidiol) topicals are rubbed into the skin to soothe dry irritated and/or stressed skin.
+CBD (cannabidiol) topicals are rubbed into the skin to soothe dry irritated skin.
 A growing market segment is CBD cosmetics, like CBD lip balms and CBD face masks.

 CBD Topicals Pros and Cons

 The skin is rich in the endocannabinoid receptors CB1 and CB2, and there are numerous clinical studies in progress to identify skin permeation of CBD topicals.
 CBD primarily interacts with the CB2 receptors.
 For most CBD types, the CBD only reaches into the upper skin layer and does not make it to the bloodstream.

 Various studies have found CBD can influence the skin response in a positive way.
 The transdermal gel is topical that enables CBD to reach the bloodstream, and the one that best modulated was the hydrophilic (mixes with or dissolves in water) gel.
 The CBD solution that had the best permeation rate and retention rate was the CBD propylene glycol and water mixture.
 Other permeation enhancers include essential oils like eucalyptus.
 Several studies found that 10 mg of CBD with no formulation had an 8.6 percent bioavailability.

 The skin is an organ that protects the body from environmental threats.
 Most skin cells are water-soluble which hinders absorption of CBD because it is fat-soluble.
 That is why CBD topicals with propylene glycol and water mixture work best for bioavailability.
 The carrier oils added to products are also designed to help the skin and improve CBD absorption through the skin.